Florida Real Estate Law Firm

 - Strategic Short Sales

 Our attorneys know the Central Florida area and have extensive experience working with members of the real estate community.
 We take the time to listen to your concerns and address all of your questions.
-Dedicated to providing personal service for every client, we will work hard to reach a solution that meets your unique needs.
+We are dedicated to providing personal service for every client and will work hard to reach a solution that meets your unique needs.

-It is our job to protect and inform you throughout the course of your real estate transaction.
-We possess the knowledge and experience to protect your best interest.
+It is our job to keep you protected and informed throughout the course of your real estate transaction.
+We possess the knowledge and experience needed to watch out for your best interests.
 Here are just a few examples of how we do that:

-- All title insurance policies are the same.
+- Not all title insurance policies are the same.
 We make sure that the standard exceptions and items that do not affect the property are removed from the final Owner’s policy.

-- More-often-than-not many properties have restrictive covenants in place from homeowners associations, condominiums or plats.
-We can review these documents to advise you if they will impair your plans for the property.
+- More often than not, properties will have restrictive covenants in place from homeowners associations, condominiums, or plats.
+We can review the relevant documents and advise you if any covenants might potentially impair your plans for the property.

 - The budgets & capital reserves of a homeowners or condominium association should be reviewed in conjunction with the physical state of the property.
 Are there adequate funds available to cover unexpected expenses?
-We’ll make sure you know if there is enough money to cover these types of expenses or not.
+We will make sure you know whether or not the association has enough money to cover unexpected expenses.

 - The purchase contract should be reviewed to ensure that all language is clear as to the rights and duties of both the buyer and seller.
-If so, then the transaction will go smoother and allow you to complete the transaction with ease.
+If it is, the transaction will go more smoothly and the deal will be completed with ease.